| Barry MacDonnell's

 Instructions to uninstall (as well as install) the program usually can be found in small files in the root directory of the installation CD: Readme.txt (for any text editor) and Readme.htm (for your Web browser).
 Choose whichever you prefer and double click its filename to open it.

 Instructions to completely (manually) remove all traces of the WordPerfect program might be available on the Corel site for your version.
-See the "Complete program removal" section below.
+See the "Program removal" section below.

 Important notes about reinstalling the same WordPerfect program on the same computer:

 Are you doing it to fix a problem?
-In WordPerfect, reinstalling the program (i.e., over the existing copy) simply to attempt to fix a problem is often a waste of time because (for one thing) the procedure does not overwrite (i.e., replace) any existing user-customized WordPerfect program files like the default template, nor does it affect existing regular documents that might have been damaged internally even if they can still be opened -- any of which might be a possible source of the problem.
+In WordPerfect, reinstalling the program (i.e., over the existing installed version) in an attempt to fix a problem is often a waste of time because (for one thing) the procedure does not overwrite (i.e., replace) any existing user-customized WordPerfect program files like the default template, nor does it affect existing regular documents that might have been damaged internally even if they can still be opened — any of which might be a possible source of the problem.

 This is also true if you first remove the WordPerfect program, since program removal via the Windows Control panel does not remove a customized default template, QuickWords template, or any of your documents.